MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-powershell-release-notes.md

 ### Cmdlet availability

 > [!NOTE]
-> The list in the table below only includes what is natively in the Teams PowerShell module.
+> The list in the table below only includes cmdlets that are natively part of the Teams PowerShell module.
 The Teams cmdlets in the Skype for Business Online Connector module are not displayed.
-However, as those cmdlets are migrated natively into Teams PowerShell they will be added to this table.
+However, as those cmdlets are migrated natively into Teams PowerShell, we'll add them to this table.

 | Cmdlet | Available in Public Preview | Available in GA |
 | -| -- | --|